xdamah/swagger-xdamah-examples/01-first-example/README.md

 # 01-first-example Demo #

-Will capture very quick brief some of the steps.
+Will capture here some very quick and brief steps.
 Hope that helps convey the idea.

 ### Steps ###